The Hospital of

 EVENTS

-Come and visit our gardens, historical boardroom and enjoy a cream tea.
-In 2024 combining the entry cost, donations for refreshments, cream teas etc and plant sales, we raised £622.42.
+Thank you to everyone who came and visited our gardens, historical boardroom and enjoyed a cream tea during June 2025.
+Combining the entry cost, donations for refreshments, cream teas and plant sales, we raised over £600.

 Click here for full details of our garden opening times.

-We very much look forward to welcoming visitors.
+We very much look forward to welcoming visitors in 2026.

 In 2019 we celebrated our 425th Anniversary Year